module IO: BatIOtypeinput =BatInnerIO.input

 BatIO without actually requiring Batteries to compile, you can

-implement the classes in_channel
+implement the classes in_channel, out_channel,

-which are the common
+poly_in_channel and/or poly_out_channel which are the common

 BatIO specifications established for ExtLib, OCamlNet and